uxCCDS/uxCCDS.github.io/_data/prototypes/current/Design Flagpole.md

 # Change logs
 Date | Section | Notes
 --- | --- | ---
+Jun-04-2018 | Alternative In Meeting Interaction | New link added for an alternative design where the call controls are laid out differently.
 May-10-2018 | Call Flow | Update call flow to work with calling phone number on both global menu and search field Apr-23-2018 | Onboarding Flow | onboarding flow removed awaiting new updates Mar-26-2018 | Meeting List | Update meeting details popup to include accordions